drogonframework/drogon-docs/ENG/ENG-02-Installation.md

 ```
 pip install conan
 ```
-> of course you can download the installation file from `connan` [official website](https://conan.io/) to install it also.
+> of course you can download the installation file from `conan` [official website](https://conan.io/) to install it also.

 Create`conanfile.txt`and add the following content to it: